 All of the flowers had clearly changed color.
 The longer we left them the darker the colors became.

-I like that with this simple science experiment, students had to wait for the final results – which is more like real science experiments.
+I like that with this simple science experiment, children had to wait for the final results – which is like real scientists and science experiments.